AngusP/AngusP.github.io/_posts/2016-08-02-Useful-APIs.md

 ## A collection of hopefully useful stuff for hackathons
 {: .subhead}

-This will be periodically updated
-{: .muted .smaller}
+This will be periodically updated, last updated 2016-10-19 {: .muted .smaller}